matn7/CS-Notes/src/main/java/deployment/GCP.md

 - Private Whois records.
 - Built-in DNS or custom nameservers.
 - Supports DNSSEC.
-- Email forwarding with automatic setup of SPF and DKIM (for built-in DNS).
+- Email forwarding with an automatic setup of SPF and DKIM (for built-in DNS).

 **Cloud DNS**